mcqua007/quantdom/docs.md

 <a name="Quantdom+before"></a>

 ### quantdom.before(html)
-insert html string to dom right before element
+inserts a html string to dom right before element

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)